unicode-org/icu/docs/userguide/format_parse/numbers/legacy-numberformat.md

+---
+layout: default
+title: Legacy NumberFormat
+nav_order: 1
+grand_parent: Formatting
+parent: Formatting Numbers
+---
 <!--
 © 2020 and later: Unicode, Inc. and others.
 License & terms of use: http://www.unicode.org/copyright.html
 -->

 # Legacy NumberFormat
+{: .no_toc }

+## Contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

+## Note

+> :warning: Since ICU 60, the recommended way to format numbers is NumberFormatter; see [index.md](index.md).
+>
-Since ICU 60, the recommended way to format numbers is NumberFormatter; see [index.md](index.md).
-This page is here for reference for the older NumberFormat heirarchy in ICU4C and ICU4J.
+> This page is here for reference for the older NumberFormat hierarchy in ICU4C and ICU4J.

 ## NumberFormat